codemagic-ci-cd/codemagic-docs/content/testing/beta-testing-with-testmagic.md

 ---
-description: View, test and distribute your Codemagic builds with Testmagic
+description: How to configure Testmagic distribution in the Flutter workflow editor
 title: Beta testing with Testmagic
 weight: 6
 draft: true